JaylynneCM/Monterroso-Data-Science-Portfolio/README.md

 Tech Stack: Python, Pandas, Seaborn, Matplotlib

 🎖️Project Overview🎖️:
-This project focuses on the "Data Cleaning" aspect of the data science.
+This project focuses on the "Data Cleaning" aspect of data science.
 I transformed an "untidy" wide-format dataset containing 71 columns of Olympic medal data into a "tidy" long-format structure.
 By applying Hadley Wickham’s Tidy Data principles, I restructured 1,875 medalist observations which then allowed me to create a neat exploratory data analysis.

 ⭐️ Key Features:
 - Data reshaping with pd.melt()